Injured on the Property of Another? Did you Slip and Fall? Get the Compensation You Deserve!

 Premises Liability Attorneys

 Clients seeking help from Premises Liability Attorneys call upon the law firm of Bartlett Legal Group, LLC, to recover compensation for injury-related expenses they received while on someone else’s property or business.
-Visitors should expect property to be kept in good condition, properly cleaned and repaired so they would not become injured by accident.
+Visitors should expect a property to be kept in good condition, properly cleaned and repaired so they would not become injured by accident.
 However, accidents do happen, and with an injury, there may be good cause to recover damages.
 Some examples of defective or dangerous conditions include:

 - Snow and Ice